 - Use content blocks in the editor window to create your content.

 - Attach any files that are related to the document.
-You can use one of the following methods to upload files: Drag and drop files from your desktop or click in the dotted outline area and select the files you'd like to upload.
+You can either drag and drop files from your desktop or, click in the dotted outline area and select the files you'd like to upload.
 The maximum attachment size is 50MB.

 - Add any relevant related items to link to related information in your account.